Our #AlrightPal? campaign is all about starting the conversation around mental health and wellbeing. It's a first step towards suicide prevention.

 Effective listening is about creating trust with the other person.
 The person sharing shouldn’t feel rushed, or they won’t feel it’s a safe environment.

-If they've paused in their response, wait; they may not have finished speaking.
-It might take them some time to formulate what they're saying or they may find it difficult to articulate what they're feeling.
+If they've paused in their response, wait.
+They may not have finished speaking.
+It might take them some time to formulate what they're saying or they may find it difficult to say what they're feeling.

-Through non-judgemental listening, you're allowing the person to relax into the conversation and to use it as a place to reflect or work through difficult emotions.
+Through not judging and listening, you're allowing the person to relax into the conversation.
+They can use it as a place to reflect or work through difficult emotions.

 Use open questions

-Use open questions that need more than a yes or no answer, and follow up with questions like 'tell me more'.
+Use open questions that need more than a yes or no answer.
+Follow up with questions like 'tell me more'.

 An open-ended question means not jumping in with your own ideas about how the other person may be feeling.
-These questions don't impose a view point and require a person to pause, think and reflect, and then hopefully expand.
+These questions don't impose a view point.
+They require a person to pause, think and reflect.
+Hopefully then they'll expand.

 Avoid asking questions or saying something that closes down the conversation.
-Open-ended questions encourage them to talk; the conversation is a safe space that you are holding for them and nothing they say is right or wrong.
-Try asking them how they are feeling today.
+Open-ended questions encourage them to talk.
+The conversation is a safe space that you are holding for them and nothing they say is right or wrong.
+Try asking them how they're feeling today.

 Say it back